cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### Test deployment notes:
 - how to deal w/ login?
 - nearmap imagery will not work
-- file uploads will not work
+- file uploads will not work (but file links will)